AGCB/poker/README.md

 Git and a browser only.
 you can clone down the html page and run it in any webBrowser.
 Open devTools to interact.
-The only function you need to run in devTools is dealCards();
-It takes no arguments and lays out the 14 cards of a 3person Hold'em poker Game
+Refreshing your browser shows the cards of a round of Texas Hold'em Poker for a table of 10.

 ## Authors